brandonkett21/Portfolio/README.md

 In portfolio.html you will see pictures of myself and my family.
 I have also included a navigation bar to index.html, portfolio.html, and contact.html.
 As well as a footer.

 In contact.html you will see i have create a contact page using a card through bootstrap to let users know how they can contact me.
 I have provided my email as well as a link to my linkedin page.

+I made sure everything was responsive not only on wepage but also on my cell phone.